 Research is an important way to apply and reinforce what you're learning in the classroom.
 It also teaches critical thinking.
 We encourage all of our students, graduate and undergraduate, to take part in research activities.
 Geography is a very old discipline, going back to the classical era.
 The Department of Geography at the University of South Carolina, however, is on the cutting edge of research and has become a leading center for scholarship in a range of subfields.

-A geography major or graduate degree can prepare you for careers in environmental management, education, disaster response and emergency planning, city and regional planning, international development, intelligence, and many other fields.
-Many of our students choose to learn explore a career with an internship.
-The USC Career Center is the central location at USC for assisting students with internship preparation and finding an internship.
+A geography major or graduate degree can prepare you for careers in environmental management, education, disaster response and emergency planning, city and regional planning, international development, logistics, intelligence, and many other fields.
+Many of our students choose to explore a career with an internship.
+The department has a robust internship program that places students with local government agencies, non-profit organizations, and businesses.
+Students may enroll in 1–6 credit hours of our internship course, GEOG 595.
+Majors may count up to 3 credit hours toward the geography major.
+Get more information about geography's internship program and a full list of our community partners.